Country Guide

 Chargy chargers accept the Chargy app, RFID cards from Chargy partners, and increasingly contactless bank cards at Chargy OK fast chargers.
 Roaming via Shell Recharge and Plugsurfing works at many locations.
 Ionity stations accept the Ionity app or roaming partners.
 Luxembourg uses the euro, so pricing is straightforward for eurozone visitors.

-A roaming card lets you charge across multiple networks with one account.
+A roaming service lets you charge across multiple networks with one app or account.
 In Luxembourg, the most useful are:

 - Shell Recharge